Isabel Cooper (artist)

 Isabel Cooper Mahaffie (August 22, 1892 – 1984) was an American artist known for her work depicting animals.
-She was a staff artist for the New York Zoological Association who participated in multiple research expeditions.
+She was a staff artist for the New York Zoological Association (currently the Wildlife Conservation Society) who participated in multiple research expeditions, such as the Arcturus expedition.

 Biography

 Cooper was born on August 22, 1892, in Tacoma, Washington.
 She went to Bryn Mawr College from 1909 until 1910 and there she played multiple sports, including hockey, basketball, and water polo.
 Cooper then studied art at Barnard College and Columbia University from 1910 to 1912.
 From 1912 until 1915 she studied at the Arts Student League, an art school in New York City that was founded in 1875, and then had private classes with Alon Bement from 1913 until 1917.
 After graduating from Columbia she worked in multiple jobs including teaching art and science in New York City schools, interior decorating, theater set designing, and rug making.
 She met William Beebe, the head of the Department of Tropical Research at the New York Zoological Society, and he hired her to work as a staff artist recording the animals found on scientific expeditions, a job she held from 1917 until 1925.

 Cooper was married to lawyer Charles Delahunt Mahaffie on August 25, 1928, and they had a son, Charles D. Mahaffie Jr.

 She died in Bethesda, Maryland in 1984.